jadeforrest/blog/content/posts/2022-03-09--make-changes-easy/index.md

 3. Next, your goal is to come up with a **diagnosis**.
 A diagnosis is the issue that is at the heart of the problem.
 This is the step most managers skip, and it's the most important step.
 You dig in and research it so you understand it better than anyone.
 You must do this as rapidly as possible.
 There may be 10 problems in the mix -- the diagnosis identifies where to focus.
 I usually do this by stacking up intensive conversations with the people involved: all within a couple of days.
 But I might also look at any tools, or any data that can help me understand the situation.
 If we're looking at the team velocity, I would stack up 1-1s with the team and ask people individually.
 It could be a million things that are slowing down the team, or it could be multiple things.
 When you understand it well, you have a diagnosis.
 A clear diagnosis is important, because usually the remedy is clear with a good diagnosis.
 Also note it is fine if the diagnosis is that there are lots of small problems.
 4. Finally, you come up with a proposed **remedy**.
 This should be something that will make the situation better.
 It doesn't have to completely solve the problem, but it should make things a lot better.

-I usually recommend writing down these three things in a half-page or page doc.
-This clarifies your thinking.
+I like to write it down to clarify my thinking.
 The sections are Problem, Diagnosis, and Proposed Remedy.

 ## Socialize your plan

 After you're done all this work, you may think you have the best plan in the world.
 You probably understand the tradeoffs of your solution better than anyone.
-It might be the best plan in the world.
 But people resist smart plans all the time.

 The best way to get people to get on board with a plan is to give them a chance to interact with it.
 Instead of laying it on them, give them a chance to provide feedback.
 This can often result in them improving it as well!